bbana95/pdsnd_github/README.md

 Write down the useful git commands in the documentation template
 ### Files used
 Include the files used
+python project bikeshare.py is used in this project
 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.